Getama

 Getama is a furniture company based in Gedsted, Denmark.

+Getama's administration building and production hall burned down on 9 February 2024, meaning they are unable to continue furniture production for the time being.

 History

 The company was founded in 1899 as Gedsted Tang- og Madratsfabrik when the young carpenter Carl Pedersen started a production of seaweed mattresses in his home town.
 The seaweed harvested in the Limfjord was also sold to other companies.
 The company moved into furniture production in 1910.
-In 1949, it launched a collaboration with Gans Wegner.
+In 1949, it launched a collaboration with Hans Wegner.
 The furniture factory grew to become the largest employer in the small town of Gedsted with a work force of around 100.
-The name of the company was changed to Getama in 1053.
+The name of the company was changed to Getama in 1953.

 Designers

 Getama produces furniture designed by designers such as Hans Wegner, Nanna Ditzel and Mogens Koch.